GreatAttractor/libskry/README.md

 (this includes ``skry.h`` internally).

 If libskry is built with OpenMP support (this is the default), any program using it must also link with OpenMP-related libraries.
-E.g. in case of GCC on Linux or MinGW/MSYS, use ``-lskry -lgomp``.
+E.g. in case of GCC on Linux or MinGW/MSYS, use ``-lskry -lm -lgomp``.

 See the ``doc`` folder for simple examples that illustrate the full stacking process.